TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 provide configuration mechanisms to represent this relationship.

-If multiple event listeners for a specific event are registered, their order can be configured or an event listener can also be overridden with a different one.
+If multiple event listeners for a specific event are registered, their order can be configured or an existing event listener can also be overridden with a different one.

+The :guilabel:`System > Configuration > Event Listeners (PSR-14)` backend module (requires
-The TYPO3 `Configuration` backend module reveals an easy overview of all registered event listeners, see :ref:`EventDebugging`.
+the system extension :doc:`lowlevel <ext_lowlevel:Index>`) reveals an easy overview of all registered event listeners, see :ref:`EventDebugging`.